Today’s lesson is on perception.

 “Writer, please tell your classmates what you know.”

 At first, I have no clue what he’s talking about.
 Then something clicks.
 “Everything we want already exists,” I say, remembering a recent tutoring session I had with Teacher.
-“Only our own beliefs hold us back.”
+“Only our beliefs hold us back.”

-“Your own perception, dear students.
+He adds,“Your own perception, dear students.
 What holds you back is your own perception.”

 But no matter how much I understand his lessons, I still have moments.
 Like today.